stt-datacore/website/static/crew/dax_jadzia_tos_crew.md

 published: true
 ---

 Beehive Dax is the absolute epitome of event crew.
-With sub-standard voyage numbers and no Gauntlet use, you’ll find her slipping from daily utility as you gather more potent and multi-faceted SCI crew who can match her base.
-But leading the pack with FIVE separate event features - more than any other crew - and a skyhigh Dax event count on top of that, you’re going to be unfreezing her several times a year.
+With sub-standard voyage numbers and no Gauntlet use, many players coming new to Dax may find her dead on arrival for daily use.
+But leading the pack as the only crew with SIX separate event features  and a skyhigh Dax event count on top of that, you’re going to be thawing her several times a year.
 Arena evasion earns her niche use elsewhere, but this Dax is a weekend warrior, first and foremost.